Shed: When Growth Means Letting Go

 Set up your own releasing ritual:

-- Add objects that represent what you're ready to release (old journals, photos, items that carry heavy energy)
+Add objects that represent what you're ready to release

 The action prompt suggests writing what you need to let go of, then tearing, crumbling, burning, or burying it.
-There's something powerful about making the internal external—giving your release a physical form and ceremony.
+There's something powerful about making the internal external—giving your release a physical form and ceremony, remembering we're part of systems much older and wiser than our anxious minds.

 Following the Journey

-If this resonates with you—if you're tired of shallow affirmations and hungry for something with roots—join my email list.
-You'll get behind-the-scenes glimpses of each card as I create them, the stories that inspire them, and first access to the Kickstarter when it goes live.
+If this resonates with you—if wellness culture oftrn misses the mark for you and you're hungry for something rooted in the wild intelligence around us—join my email list.
+You'll get behind-the-scenes glimpses of each card as I create them, the stories from my own ecosystem that inspire them, and first access to the Kickstarter when it goes live.

-This deck is for the people who find beauty in decay and growth, who understand that real healing isn't pretty or linear.
-It's for those who know that sometimes the most profound wisdom comes from the forest floor, not the mountain peak.
+This deck is for the people who find beauty in decay and growth, who understand that real healing isn't about transcending our animal selves but remembering we're part of something much larger.
+It's for those who know that sometimes the most profound wisdom comes from the forest floor, not the self-help shelf.

 I don't know if this deck will succeed in any measurable way—but I'm shedding the need to know that before I continue.
-Like the bracken fern, I'm trusting that making space creates possibility.
+Like the bracken fern, I'm trusting that making space creates possibility, and that the patterns we need are already here in the ecosystem we belong to.

 What are you ready to release as we move toward autumn?